Growing Conditions Defined

-Dry soils are extremely well-drained sand, gravel or rocky soils that do not hold water and tend to dry out rapidly.
-A surprising variety of native plants will thrive in dry soils without soil amendment or irrigation.
+Extremely well-drained, dry soils rarely have standing water, and rainfall drains rapidly through them.
+Sandy, gravelly or rocky soils do not hold water and tend to dry out rapidly after a rainfall event.
+A surprising variety of native plants will thrive in dry soils without any soil amendment or irrigation.
 Many low growing plants do best on dry soils.
 They maintain a shorter stature due to reduced availability of moisture and nutrients on dry soils.

-Medium soils are loamy and clay-based soils with good drainage that do not experience standing water.
+Medium soils sometimes experience standing water, but only for short periods, such as after a heavy rain.
+These are typically loamy and clay-based soils with good drainage.
 A wide variety of both short and tall native plants thrive in medium soils.

 Wet soils stay damp nearly year round, and moisture is generally available within one foot of the soil surface, even in mid-summer.
 Wet soils are often flooded in spring.
 They can experience standing water for a week or longer in early spring, and for a few days after a summer downpour.
 Only the most moisture tolerant plants will thrive in wet soils.

-A 'full sun' setting receives full, direct sunlight for 6 or more hours a day.
+A site with 'full sun' will receive full, direct sunlight for more than 6 hours a day.
 In nature, full sun is analogous to meadows, prairies and other open country.

 Partial Sun or Partial Shade